dheeraj3587/multi-modal-stock-intelligence/README.md

 ## Usage

-> **📌 Current Implementation Status**: The project is currently in **Phase 1: Data Pipelines**.
-Infrastructure setup is complete, and data ingestion scripts for historical prices, fundamentals, news, social sentiment, and macroeconomic indicators are now available.
-ML models and full API endpoints are planned for upcoming phases.
-See the [Project Roadmap](#project-roadmap) and [Data Pipeline](#data-pipeline) sections for details.
+> **📌 Current Implementation Status**: The project is now in **Phase 2: Feature Engineering**.
+Phase 1 ingestion pipelines remain available, and new scripts for technical indicators, windowed sequences, and FinBERT embeddings have been added.
+ML model training and full API endpoints remain in the queue for upcoming phases.
+See the [Data Pipeline](#data-pipeline) and [Feature Engineering](#feature-engineering) sections for quick-start examples.

 ### API Documentation